jonathanloganmoran/jonathanloganmoran/_posts/2019-12-30-Unsupervised-Learning-With-The-EM-Algorithm.md

 You can find the algorithm stated explicitly as given in Murphy, "Machine Learning - A probabilistic perspective", pp. 352-353 [HERE](http://fileadmin.cs.lth.se/cs/Education/EDAN95/Handouts/EM-algo.pdf).

-One special case of the EM algorithm is k-Means clustering, for which an implementation can be found in SciKitLearn.
+One special case of the EM algorithm is k-Means clustering, for which an implementation can be found in Scikit-learn.

 ## Implementation task
-*1. Implement the EM-algorithm to find a Gaussian NBC for the `digits` dataset from SciKitLearn (you can of course also use the `MNIST_Light` set from Lab 5, but for initial tests the `digits` data set is more convienent, since it is smaller in various aspects).
+*1. Implement the EM-algorithm to find a Gaussian NBC for the `digits` dataset from Scikit-learn (you can of course also use the `MNIST_Light` set from Lab 5, but for initial tests the `digits` data set is more convienent, since it is smaller in various aspects).
 You may assume (conditional) indepdendence between the attributes, i.e., the covariances can be assumed to be simply the variances over each attribute.
 Split the data set in `70% training`, `30% test` data.
 If you experience problems due to the repreated multiplication of tiny values in likelihoods, it might help to normalise the data to values between `0.0` and `1.0` (i.e., simply divdie every pixel value with `16.0` in the `digits` data).*

 ### Collecting the dataset